TaleOfFriendship/TaleOfFriendship.github.io/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for Continuous Integration/Continuous Deployment.
+This project supports multiple CI/CD solutions:

+### GitHub Actions (Currently Active)

 **What it does:**
 - **On every push**: Automatically builds and tests your Jekyll site